coetry/Acme-Flutterby/README.md

 sacrifice

 Ah, we finally have reached the last goal of all good butterflies.
-Sacrificing to the Perl gods.
-You'd best hope your butterfly was happy enough, or death to your Perl script will come! :(
+Sacrificing to Allah You'd best hope your butterfly was happy enough, or death to your Perl script will come! :(

 AUTHOR

 John Scoles <byterock@cpan.org>

+MODIFIED BY

+Allen Hai <hai@growinfinitely.com>

 LICENSE